 And if your cash is stolen, this is unlikely to be covered by your travel insurance.
 Losing your credit cards also causes a lot of hassle, because you will have to cancel and renew them.

 Loss of your keys does not bear thinking about: having to replace a ’van’s locks can cost hundreds.
-The good news is, with just a bit of planning, you can protect your belongings and enjoy your trip.
+The good news is, with just a bit of planning, you can protect your belongings and enjoy your trip – if you’re after some more tips too, see what Diamond Dave has to say about protecting your ‘van.

 Passports, cash, cards